sopra-fs24-group07/sopra-fs24-group-07-server/README.md

 **Windows**

-- Take a look a the [setup.sh](setup.sh) script and manually set the environment variables in the system settings
+- (not tested) Take a look a the [setup.sh](setup.sh) script and manually set the environment variables in the system settings
 - **TODO**

-Alternative setup:
+- Alternative setup:
   - Edit the "run configuration" in IntelliJ or VS Code by adding there the environment variables
   - In this case you cannot build it via the terminal
+- Alternative setup:
+  - Use the git bash and follow instructions for Linux/MacOS

 ### 4. Setup Local Postgresql Docker Container